Balloon Kyphoplasty

 - Quick Recovery Time: Most patients are able to return home quickly and resume light activities within a few days.

-Risks and Complications
+What are the Risks and Complications of Kyphoplasty?

 As with any medical procedure, kyphoplasty carries some risks and potential complications.
 They are relatively rare, though, especially when compared to the risks associated with open surgery.
 It is important to discuss these risks with your healthcare provider, so that you can be proactive in recognising and understanding them.